willstepp/writings/joseph-the-son/jts.md

 “Let’s go around back.
 See if we can see anything suspicious.”

-They walked outside to the back of the barn, which was close to the edge of the woods.
+They walked outside to the back of the barn which was close to the edge of the woods.
 In fact there was only a couple feet of space between the back wall and the trees.
 They found the hole.
 There were also a few feathers hidden in the grass.
 Joseph picked one up and examined it.

 “It’s a clue,” Lizzie said, excited.
 Now that they were outside she got down on her knees and reached into the hole from the other side, just because.